dohill06/techdegree-project-8/README.md

-# techdegree-project-8

-SQL Library Manager
+# SQL Library Manager

-Implements a dynamic website using JavaScript, Node.js, Express, Pug, and the SQL ORM Sequelize that'll include pages to list, add, update, and delete books.
+This web app is for a fictional library to help them manage their collection of books.
+It includes pages to list, add, update, and delete books using JavaScript, Node.js, Express, Pug, and the SQL ORM Sequelize.
+This project was created for the purpose of the Treehouse Full Stack JavaScript Techdegree.

 Run npm install to install all necessary dependencies.